evanj/streambench/README.md

 "If you stream data into BigQuery without populating the insertId field, you get the following higher quotas in the US multi-region location.
 These higher quotas are currently in beta."

 It does not look seem like skipping the insertID field makes BigQuery publishing any lower latency.

+However, as of 2019-11-23 this is still listed as "Beta" in the Quotas page, so it is possible I never tested the V2 inserts: https://cloud.google.com/bigquery/quotas#streaming_inserts

+"you must complete the BigQuery Streaming V2 beta enrollment form in order to use [the V2 streaming insert quotas]"